 Internal Company Rules Concerning Product Labeling

 Based on the Manufacturing Industrial Standards for Panasonic Group, each operating company determines its own approach and guidelines to be followed with regard to the way their products are handled as well as installation and services as appropriate for each product.
 Specifically, warning label related to the safe use of products and information label on legally designated recycling or disposal methods (according to the laws including Recycling Acts) and other information that helps customer safely use our products and services are specified in the design methods of warning labels and instructions for use, care and installation of products in consideration of preventing customers from misusing.
-There have been no instances of product labeling violations subject to fines or penalties in the Group (as of August 2024).
+There have been no instances of product labeling violations subject to fines or penalties in the Group (as of August 2025).

 Product Security

-As consumers conveniently use various products equipped with software and connected with network, we must ensure product security to prevent harm from attacks initiated by malicious third parties who aim to leak or alter data or cause device malfunction.
+As consumers conveniently use various products equipped with software and connected with networks, we must ensure product security to prevent harm from attacks initiated by malicious third parties who aim to leak or alter data or cause device malfunction.
 Panasonic establishes internal structure and rules, including a specialized department for Groupwide product security and guidelines for promoting security-conscious development.
-We ensure the security of our products by regularly reviewing these structure and rules in conjunction with our information security and production system security initiatives, so our customers have peace of mind when using our products.
+We ensure the security of our products by regularly reviewing the structure and rules in conjunction with our information security and production system security initiatives, so our customers have peace of mind when using our products.

 ▪Ongoing Information Collection